paweljagoda/tidydataproject/README.md

   with reference to the features.txt file in the UCI HAR Dataset folder.

 * The variables are labelled through assignment of column names to a character vector in accordance with the features.txt file, with brackets and hyphens being replaced by dots to enable smoother work with the dplyr package later.
-For more description of each variable please refer to the codebook.MD file in this repository.
+For more description about each variable please refer to the codebook.MD file in this repository.

 * The numerical values of the "activity" variable are replaced with more descriptive labels using the "activity_labels.txt" file.